Home » Recipes » Main Dish Recipes » Beef » Machaca Burritos

 • In a large, heavy pan, heat the oil over medium-high heat.
 Sear the meat on all sides, a few pieces at a time.

 • Transfer the meat to a plate or platter and set aside.
-Without cleaning the pan, add the onions, peppers, garlic, and chilies (if using).
+Without cleaning the pan, add the onions, peppers, and chilies (if using).
 Saute for approximately 5 minutes.

 • Add the beef broth, tomatoes, oregano, salt, and pepper.
 Mix well.
 Return the meat and any collected juices to the pan.
 Bring to a boil, reduce the heat and cover.
 Simmer slowly until the meat is very tender, about 2 hours.